eea/eea.docker.reportek.cdr-instance/README.md

 Docker image for Zope with CDR specific Add-ons and settings available.

-This image is generic, thus you can obviously re-use it within your non-related EEA projects.

 ### Supported tags and respective Dockerfile links

   - `:latest` (default)